haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Hold Breath.
 The crocodile can hold its breath for 30 minutes.
 Actions
 Multiattack.
 The crocodile makes two attacks: one with its bite and one with its tail.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 374

 Bite.
 Melee Weapon Attack: +8 to hit, reach 5 ft., one target.
 Hit: 21 (3d10 + 5) piercing damage, and the target is grappled (escape DC 16).
 Until this grapple ends, the target is restrained, and the crocodile can’t bite another target.
 Tail.
 Melee Weapon Attack: +8 to hit, reach 10 ft., one target not grappled by the crocodile.
 Hit: 14 (2d8 + 5) bludgeoning damage.
 If the target is a creature, it must succeed on a DC 16 Strength saving throw or be knocked prone.